sagarnayak/ModifiedEditText/README.md

     edittextmod:TakeOnlyNumbers="true"

 ## 7. Receive Validation Failed and Success Broadcast
 This parameter will require you to provide a string. this string will be broadcasted whenever there is a success or a fail in validtion as per what you have used this for.
+Register for broadcast with this name you have provided in the activity to receive a failed or success broadcast.
 ### How To Use Receive Validation Failed and Success Broadcast
     edittextmod:FailBroadcast="FAILED_BORADCAST"
     edittextmod:SuccessBroadcast="SUCCESS_BROADCAST"